We have spent over 40 hours researching and contacting the membership teams of over 22 gym chains in the US.

 Each gym has a significantly different pricing range though.
-For example, budget gyms cost an average of $23 a month compared to $77 a month for high end gyms.
+For example, budget gyms cost an average of $23 a month compared to $77 a month for high-end gyms.

-Many people are realising the benefit of building their own home gym.
+Many people are realizing the benefit of building their own home gym.
 And when you compare these costs to a good quality home gym of $1,070 it will take just 22 months to start saving money.

 If this is something you’re interested in, then check out our ultimate guide to building a home gym here.